minkhent/chatdocuments/docs/00_system_overview.md

 # System
-The chat system use following tech-stack.
+The chat system allows the user to upload documents (pdf, text , docx and csv).After processing done the user can chat with the chatbot.

 ### Tech-stack
 1. ML Modeling -